Statements¶

 Code block control statements allow changing the control flow for lambdas and

-loop statements (for, loop, and while). return can have a value.
+loop statements (for, loop, and while). return is a terminator only

 -